-Right below the first few flight search results, you’ll see a “Track prices” box.
+Right below the search criteria, you’ll see a “Track prices” toggle.
 Click the toggle to start tracking flights that match your search details.
 Google will then keep tabs and automatically notify you if there are changes to the price.

-Once you move the “Track prices” toggle, you’ll see a black box that contains a “View all” link.
-You can click this link to see all the flights you’re tracking.
-And flights you’ve tracked in the past.
+Once you move the “Track prices” toggle, you’ll see a black popup box that contains a “View all” link.
+You can click this link to see all the flights you’re tracking, as well as the flights you’ve tracked in the past.

 Here’s a flight I tracked a few months ago.
 You can see how the prices changed with Google’s line chart.

 Google will tell you when your flight price will likely increase.
 And it will notify you right before it predicts an increase.
 It will also tell you how confident it is in its prediction.

 Google will email you an alert if the price of your flight decreases.
 This way you don’t have to waste all your time checking throughout the day.

 Here’s an example of a flight alert email.
 The ticket price decreased by $156.
 And for good measure, Google listed a couple other similar flights to help me see all my options.

 You can click “Manage Price Tracking” at the bottom of the email to go straight to the flight tracking page with the line graphs.
 And you can click “Unsubscribe From Emails” if you don’t need the alerts anymore.

 Don’t forget to use the right credit card to earn a bonus on airfare purchases